eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Periodic Latency Plot
 ---------------------

-This section explains how to represent the data regarding the latency in real-time between the publisher and the subscriber.
+This section explains how to represent the FastDDS latency in real-time between the publisher and the subscriber.
 First of all, click in :ref:`display_dynamic_data_button`.
 This will open a Dialog where you should choose one of the topics in which you want to see the data collected.
-For this case, we will choose :code:`FASTDDS_LATENCY`.
+For this case, choose :code:`FASTDDS_LATENCY`.
-We are going to set a :code:`Time window` of 1 minute.
+Set a :code:`Time window` of 1 minute.
-This means we will see the data of the last minute of the network.
+This means you will be able to see the data of the last minute of the network.
-We are going to set an :code:`Update period` of 5 seconds.
+Finally, set an :code:`Update period` of 5 seconds.
 This will query for new data every 5 seconds and retrieve and display it in the chart.

 .. figure:: /rst/figures/screenshots/usage_example/new_dynamic_series_latency.png